Mulgrave, Victoria: From Parish to shire

 On 19 January 1857, the Oakleigh & Mulgrave Road District (an early form of local government in Victoria) was proclaimed, covering the same area as that covered by the parishes of Oakleigh and Mulgrave.
 On 1 December 1871, the road district was redesignated as a shire and renamed Shire of Oakleigh.
 On 13 March 1891, the Borough of Oakleigh was created by excising part of Oakleigh Shire, and, in 1897, Oakleigh Shire was renamed as Mulgrave Shire.

 Reduction of size

 Throughout its history, Mulgrave has been plagued by the shifting of its borders and the reduction of its total size.
 Its borders remained relatively unchanged until 1949 when land was transferred from Mulgrave Shire to Oakleigh City.
 This occurred again a decade later with the Shire of Mulgrave reduced to 23 sqmi.
 As a part of the changes, offices for the Shire were opened in present-day Notting Hill.

 The end of Mulgrave Shire as a name occurred in April 1961, when it was proclaimed a city but renamed as Waverley.
 The name nonetheless continues in use as the name of the suburb and of the parish.

+Heritage listings

+The following places in Mulgrave are listed on the Victorian Heritage Register: